datatovalue/datatovalue-tools/README.md

 Data to Value Tools are BigQuery utility functions to support data profiling, debugging and root-cause analysis in data transformation and management.

 ## Functions
 The following functions are deployed in the **datatovalue-tools** Google Cloud project.

-Function documentation is [here](functions.md).
+Documentation is in the [functions](functions.md) section.

 Function | Description
 --- | ---